Jellyfish Entertainment

 Jellyfish Entertainment is a South Korean entertainment company established by composer and producer Hwang Se-jun in Seoul, South Korea.

-Jellyfish Entertainment is the home of artists including Jang Hye-jin, VIXX, Verivery, Evnne and formerly gugudan, Park Yoon-ha.
-The agency is also the home of actors including Kim Sun-young, Kim Se-jeong, and Lim Seul-ong.
+Jellyfish Entertainment is the home of artists including Jang Hye-jin, VIXX, Verivery, and Evnne, and formerly gugudan and Park Yoon-ha.
+The agency is also the home of actors including Kim Sun-young and Lim Seul-ong.

 History

 2007–2011: Founding and beginning

 Jellyfish Entertainment was founded on August 17, 2007 in Seoul by composer and producer Hwang Se-jun.
 The first artist to sign under the company was the established ballad singer Sung Si-kyung, who released the single "Parting Once Again".
 One year later, the company signed Lisa and Park Hak-ki.

 In November 2008, singer Park Hyo-shin signed to the agency and was featured on the album Hwang Project Vol.1 Welcome To The Fantastic World.
 The following year, Super Star K contestant Seo In-guk and Altair (Lee Ji-hoon) later joined Jellyfish Entertainment.

 In December 2010, Jellyfish Entertainment artists collaborated for the Jelly Christmas holiday album project with the lead single "Christmas Time".
 In December 2011 Sung Si-kyung, Brian Joo, Seo In-guk, Park Hak-ki, Park Jang-hyun and Hwang Project collaborated again for Jelly Christmas with the single "Christmas for All".